DoudouLinux DoudouLinux

 Get DoudouLinux

-June 2010 — last update June 2011
+June 2010 — last update June 2013

-All the versions of this article: [عربي] [Deutsch] [English] [Español] [français] [italiano] [Bahasa Malaysia] [română] [русский] [српски] [中文]
+All the versions of this article: [عربي] [čeština] [Deutsch] [English] [Español] [français] [italiano] [Bahasa Malaysia] [română] [русский] [српски] [中文]

 Creating a CDROM

-An ISO file must be downloaded for the CDROM.
-This file is to be written onto a CDROM using the function “burn an ISO image” of any CD burning application.
+An ISO file must be downloaded and is to be written onto a CDROM using the function “burn an ISO image” of any CD burning application.
 Warning: do not just copy an ISO image like another file to be copied onto a data CD.
 You must use the special burning function previously mentioned otherwise the CDROM structure won’t be correct for booting.
 Indeed the ISO image contains several files that will appear on CD as soon as it is written.
 If you use a data CD creation function, you will have one file only on your CD: the file you just downloaded…

 Creating an USB key